-The most related research addressing a three-mode analysis of human movements over various performance efforts is presented in [12].
+ysis of human movements over various performance efforts is presented in [9].
 Arm segment velocities of 12 athletes throwing three differently weighted balls were examined using a three-mode factorization.
 The components themselves were manually inspected in an attempt to determine loadings signifying horizontal/vertical velocities, proximal/distal velocities, various throwing phases, and different skill levels of the throwers.